 Template refs in Vue.js

-Template refs give you direct access to DOM elements or child component instances.
-They're declared using the ref attribute on elements and accessed via a ref() in script.
+Template refs in Vue.js give you direct access to DOM elements or child component instances from JavaScript.

 <script setup>